7 Smart Last-Minute Moving Tips

 You can be that quarterback, eerily calm in the face of the storm!
-Just pack the fragile stuff carefully, keep track of the things you can’t live without, and you’ll have the rest of your life to sort everything else out.
+Pack the fragile stuff carefully, keep track of the things you can’t live without, and have the rest of your life to sort everything else out.

 That’s what true friends are for, right?
 To help you when you need help the most?

 Make calls to your buddies.
-If you’re lucky, you have friends who can help with your last-minute move, packing and stacking boxes.
-Or if nothing else, they can act as support as you deal with everything from kitchen spices to boxes of books blocking your path.
+If you’re lucky, you have friends and family who can help with your last-minute move, packing and stacking boxes.
+Or, if nothing else, they can act as support as you deal with everything from kitchen spices to boxes of books blocking your path.

-Even if you’ve recruited a legion of helper friends, call a last-minute moving company.
+Even if you’ve recruited a legion of helpers, a last-minute moving company can make a world of difference.
 They’ve seen and been through it all.
-Plus, they have the know-how and equipment to shuttle all those boxes and all that equipment from your home to the truck without hurting themselves or collapsing in an exhausted heap.
+They have the know-how and equipment to shuttle boxes and equipment from your home to the truck without hurting themselves.

-Remind yourself, as the world appears to come crashing down around you, that you will survive!
-Take a deep breath, make quick decisions, and get packing.
+Remind yourself, as the world comes crashing down around you, that it’s not the end of the world despite appearances.
+You will survive!
+Take a deep breath, make some quick decisions, and get packing.
 You’ll be in your new home before you know it.

 - Make Things Go Smoothly on Moving Day